-Financial instruments which potentially subject the Organization to concentrations of credit risk consist principally of cash and cash equivalents.
-The Organization places its cash and cash equivalents with high credit quality financial institutions and has not experienced any losses in such accounts.
-The Organization has a credit risk concentration as a result of depositing \$346,588 of funds in excess of insurance limits in a single bank.
+Financial instruments which potentially subject the Organization to concentrations of credit risk consist principally of cash.
+The Organization places its cash with high credit quality financial institutions and has not experienced any losses in such accounts.

 Fair Value Measurements

 Under generally accepted accounting principles, fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The accounting standards establish a three-level fair value hierarchy that prioritizes information used in developing assumptions when pricing an asset or liability as follows: